monideep2255/prompt_engineering_practice/README.md

 - **In-memory storage** with structured interfaces for rapid prototyping

 ### AI Integration
-- **OpenAI GPT-4** - Primary judge for multi-LLM evaluation and standalone evaluation
+- **OpenAI GPT-4** - Advanced reasoning and analysis capabilities
-- **Anthropic Claude** - Advanced reasoning with Claude Sonnet 4
+- **Anthropic Claude** - Expert evaluation with Claude Sonnet 4
-- **Google Gemini** - Google's flagship LLM for diverse perspectives
+- **Google Gemini** - Google's flagship LLM for comprehensive analysis
-- **Grok** - xAI's conversational AI for unique evaluation angles
+- **Grok** - xAI's conversational AI for unique perspectives
-- **DeepSeek** - High-performance cost-effective alternative
+- **DeepSeek** - High-performance cost-effective evaluation

+**Multi-Judge System**: Each of these 5 AI models can serve as both evaluator and judge, providing you with diverse analytical perspectives on your prompts.

 ### Development Tools
 - **Vite** for fast development and building